5 Bad Driving Habits We Should All Stop Doing

 - Residential area: 15–30 mph

 - Divided road (rural): 55–70 mph

 - Driving distracted.
 It’s time to put down that cell phone.
 It most certainly can wait, and other distractions can also wait such as eating or drinking, applying makeup, or even changing the radio station.
 Distracted driving is one of the leading causes of car crashes, so don’t make that mistake.

-If you enjoyed this blog, you may also find the following resources informative:
+If you enjoyed this blog, you may also like the following:

 - 7 Tips to Avoid Hydroplaning

 - 15 Items You Should Have in Your Car Emergency Kit